hggh/awesant/GlobalOptions.md

 This option is equivalent to the option 'format' of logstash inputs.

-Possible values: "plain", "json_event"
+Possible values: "plain", "json"

+The value "json_event" is possible for backward compability.

-If the format is a json_event, then all necessary key-value pairs should exists.
+If the format is a json, then all necessary key-value pairs should exists.

     Example for a file input (/var/log/httpd/access.log):